binaryphile/www.minimak.org/pages/index.md

 nothing to do with typing speed, only with finger movement and repetition.

+[Download Now]{: .art-button }
+{: .float-right }

 There are downloads for Windows that make adopting Minimak as easy as possible in the [downloads] section.
-Please read the caveats on that page explaining the issues with changing layouts.
+Please read the [caveats] which explain a number of issues with changing layouts that you'll want to know about.

 [Minimak 4-key Layout]: {{ urls.media }}/minimak_4_key.png
 [Minimak 8-key Layout]: {{ urls.media }}/minimak_8_key.png